Greginkansas/-openhab-openhab1wiki/Weather-Binding.md

 Number   Temperature   "Temperature [%.2f °C]"   {weather="locationId=home, type=temperature, property=current"}
 Number   Humidity      "Humidity [%d %%]"        {weather="locationId=home, type=atmosphere, property=humidity"}
 ```
-For Yahoo you don't need a apikey.
+For Yahoo you don't need a apikey, but you do need a woeid (which you can find as the numeric digits at the end of your weather.yahoo.com URL).
 The location has the locationId *home* and updates the weather data every 10 minutes.
 In the item file, you reference the locationId and the type and property to display (see below for more).
 Let's say you want to switch to another provider, ForecastIo.
-All you have to do is register your apikey, configure it and change the provider in your location:
+All you have to do is register your apikey, configure it, supply your latitude and longitude, and change the provider in your location:
 **openhab.cfg** (example key is not a registered key!)
 ```
 weather:apikey.ForecastIo=sdf7g69fdgdfg679dfg69sdgkj
+weather:location.home.latitude=47.8011
+weather:location.home.longitude=13.0448
 weather:location.home.provider=ForecastIo
 ```
 Now the weather data is retrieved from ForecastIo, your item file does not need to be changed!
 Let's say you want to have the current temperature from ForecastIo and the humidity from OpenWeatherMap.